 You might think that it sounds like a lovely place to go for a stroll along the river.
 However, one does not simply walk along the backs.
 The land is privately owned by each of the colleges and there is no tow-path along the route of the river.
 The closest you can get, on foot at least, is by walking along the Queens’ road.
 However, this is often quite a distance from the colleges and when the trees are in leaf, the view is obscured by the greenery.

 So what is the best way to see the backs I hear you ask?
-Well, unless you happen to be a member of Cambridge University, with free access to the colleges, then really, your best option is by punting along the river.
+Well, unless you happen to be a member of Cambridge University, with free access to the colleges, or you can fly, then really, your best option is by punting along the river.

 Yes, we could be accused of being somewhat biased but these are views that we never tire of seeing, nor do we ever tire of sharing them with visitors who join us on our punt tours, whatever the weather or the time of year.
 We’ve got loads more photos like this to illustrate the point on our Instagram feed.